ricardoleme/dogWalker/README.md

 Esse projeto está sob a licença Apache.
 Veja o arquivo [LICENSE](LICENSE) para mais detalhes.
 ---
-Made with 💜, HTML, CSS and only Vanilla JS.
----
 ## ⚠️Erros no Swiper

 Vá até node_modules/react-native-swiper/index.js